 Clinical Trials and Research Optimization

-LabCorp processes over 500,000 samples daily.
-Its subsidiary Covance analyzes these, sifting them to find the most suitable research candidates.
-Adaptive trials are becoming more common, with real-time data supporting on-the-fly modifications to trial protocols.
+Big data improves patient recruitment and monitoring.
+Analytics makes it easier to find patients by matching patient information with trial requirements, shortening recruitment times.LabCorp processes over 500,000 samples daily.
+Its subsidiary Covance analyzes these, searching for the right research candidates.
+Adaptive trials are becoming more common with data supporting on-the-fly changes to trial protocols.

 Genomics and Precision Medicine

 AI can analyze genomic data in variant databases like ClinVar and gnomAD to classify genetic variants and uncover gene-disease associations.
-This helps develop targeted therapies and supports genetic counseling and early intervention for inherited conditions.
+This helps develop targeted therapies and genetic counseling and early intervention for inherited conditions.

 Public Health and Epidemiology